 3.3.7 «Customer Name» shall have the right to modify and submit its Customer Inputs for each Scheduling Hour included in the next Slice Operating Day prior to the Customer Inputs submission deadline in section 4.1 of Exhibit F.

-The Simulator shall process the last submitted Customer Inputs after the Customer Inputs submission deadline to calculate «Customer Name»’s final Simulated Operating Scenario and associated final Simulated Output Energy Schedules.
+The Simulator will process the last submitted Customer Inputs after the Customer Inputs submission deadline to calculate «Customer Name»’s final Simulated Operating Scenario and associated final Simulated Output Energy Schedules.
 The final Simulated Operating Scenario and final Simulated Output Energy Schedules are inputs to the calculation of «Customer Name»’s Slice Output Energy Request (SOER), pursuant to section 7 of this exhibit, applicable to each Scheduling Hour in the next operating day.

-3.3.8 For the Customer Inputs listed in section 3.3.1 of this exhibit, «Customer Name» shall produce and submit to BPA at least one preliminary and one final Simulated Operating Scenario that demonstrates all Simulator Projects are in compliance with all applicable Operating Constraints for the duration of the Simulator Modeling Period. «Customer Name» shall produce and submit a preliminary Simulated Operating Scenario to BPA no earlier than 17 hours prior to the Customer Inputs submission deadline in section 4.1 of Exhibit F and no later than four hours prior to the Customer Inputs submission deadline. «Customer Name» shall produce and submit the final Simulated Operating Scenario to BPA no later than the Customer Input submission deadline in section 4.1 of Exhibit F. If «Customer Name» does not submit a final Simulated Operating Scenario to BPA that complies with the requirements of this section 3.3. then «Customer Name»’s preliminary Simulated Operating Scenario shall become its final Simulated Operating Scenario for the applicable time period.
+3.3.8 For the Customer Inputs listed in section 3.3.1 of this exhibit, «Customer Name» shall produce and submit to BPA at least one preliminary and one final Simulated Operating Scenario. «Customer Name» final Simulated Operating Scenario shall demonstrates that all Simulator Projects are in compliance with all applicable Operating Constraints for the duration of the Simulator Modeling Period. «Customer Name» shall produce and submit a preliminary Simulated Operating Scenario to BPA no earlier than 17 hours prior to the Customer Inputs submission deadline in section 4.1 of Exhibit F and no later than four hours prior to the Customer Inputs submission deadline.
+The preliminary Simulated Operating Scenario shall demonstrate that all Simulator Projects are at a minimum in compliance with all applicable Operating Constraints for the duration of the next Slice Operating Day that «Customer Name» is preparing to submit Customer Inputs for. «Customer Name» shall produce and submit the final Simulated Operating Scenario to BPA no later than the Customer Input submission deadline in section 4.1 of Exhibit F. If «Customer Name» does not submit a final Simulated Operating Scenario to BPA that complies with the requirements of this section 3.3. then «Customer Name»’s preliminary Simulated Operating Scenario shall become its final Simulated Operating Scenario for the applicable time period.
 BPA may suspend this requirement during periods when BPA determines «Customer Name» is not able to comply due to conflicting Operating Constraints.

 3.4 Simulator Output